 As a key aspect of the workflow, Pixotope was used as a central hub, assembling all virtual production elements to ensure a seamless viewer experience.
 Pixotope enabled producers to move rapidly between the fully virtual contestants and the live audience and judging panel, without the need for post-production.

-With so many moving parts, Pixotope was the key to successfully coordinating each element from initial stages to the final show for the viewer at home.
+With so many moving parts, Pixotope was the key to successfully coordinating each element from the initial stages to the final show for the viewer at home.

 Exploring virtual production’s full potential